compose-run/client/README.md

 #### 1. How long will this data be persisted?

-All state under ~1mb will be persisted for at least 48-hours without creating a developer account.
+All state under ~1mb will be persisted for at least 48-hours without being tied to an account.

-You can create a developer account the same way you'd create a user account:
+Obtain your `userId` by logging in:

 ```js
 import { loginMagicLink } from '@compose-run/compose'